EarthSystemDiagnostics/TrenchR/README.md

-# Sedproxy: Simulation of Sediment Archived Climate Proxy Records.
+# TrenchR: Package to Analyse and Plot Trench Isotope Records.

 ------------------------------

 ## Introduction

-**TrenchR** provides a forward model for sediment archived climate proxies.
-It is based on work described in Laepple and Huybers (2013).
-A manuscript is in preparation, Dolman and Laepple (in prep.), which will more fully describe the forward model and its applications.
-Please contact Dr Andrew Dolman <<andrew.dolman@awi.de>>, or Dr Thomas Laepple <<tlaepple@awi.de>>, at the Alfred-Wegener-Institute, Helmholtz Centre for Polar and Marine Research, Germany, for more information.
+**TrenchR** implements all main analyses and the plotting of results of the publication Münch et al. (2017).
+Please note that currently the package implements all plotting but only the main analyses performed in the paper and only minimum desriptions of the data and funcionalities are available.
+Corresponding updates will be made in due course.
+Please contact Thomas Münch <<thomas.muench@awi.de>> at the Alfred-Wegener-Institute, Helmholtz Centre for Polar and Marine Research, Germany, for more information.

 ## Installation